Keep the Russians out,

 |STANAVFORCHAN||Standing Naval Forces Channel|

-Moscow appears to benefit from many of Trump's proposals.
+Moscow appeared to benefit from many of Trump's proposals.
 Germany on 22 July 2016 stressed its promise to protect its NATO allies after White House hopeful Donald Trump called the commitment into question.
 “The German government is fundamentally committed to Article Five of the NATO treaty.
 That is the central promise of solidarity within the alliance,” Chancellor Angela Merkel’s spokesman Steffen Seibert told reporters.
 “Collective defense according to Article Five is and remains the main duty of NATO,” Seibert added, noting that the pledge had once again been renewed at the July 2016 NATO summit in Warsaw.
 In an interview published on 21 July 2016 in the New York Times, Trump raised questions about this vow.
 He warned that if elected he would only come to the aid of the Baltic states in the event they were invaded by Russia if he judged they had “fulfilled their obligations to us.”

 With his comments about NATO, Trump seemed to have signalled his intent to abandon the traditional US role in Europe.
 Article 5 of NATO’s treaty sets out mutual assistance if a member country is attacked.
 However, Trump suggested in the New York Times interview that the US would not guarantee mutual defence of other NATO members, such as the Baltic states.
 Trump commonly cited the amount of money the US put into military spending within NATO and says that he will ask allies to contribute more.